 Here are a few of the more common secondary symptoms and what you can do to help manage them.

-Depression among people with Parkinson’s disease is not at all uncommon.
+Depression among people with Parkinson’s disease is quite common.
 In fact, by some estimates at least 50 percent of people with Parkinson’s disease will experience depression.
-Facing the reality that your body and life will never be or act the same can take a great toll on your mental and emotional health.
+Facing the reality that your body and life will never be the same can take a toll on your mental and emotional health.
 Symptoms of depression include feelings of sadness, worrying, or loss of interest.

 Constipation and Digestive Issues

 As Parkinson’s disease progresses, your digestive tract will slow down and function less efficiently.
 This lack of movement may lead to increased bowel irritability and constipation.

 In addition, certain medications often prescribed to patients with Parkinson’s disease, such as anticholinergics, can cause constipation.
 Eating a well-balanced diet with plenty of vegetables, fruits, and whole grains is a good first step remedy.
 Fresh produce and whole grains also contain a great deal of fiber, which can help prevent constipation.
 Fiber supplements and powders are also an option for many Parkinson’s patients.

 Be sure to ask your doctor how to gradually add fiber powder to your diet.
 This will ensure you don’t have too much too quickly and make your constipation worse.